AbyelT/DD2482-devops-tasks/test2/step1.md

 In this tutorial katacoda starts with a new kubernetes cluster available for you to use.
-You can verify this with `kubectl version`{{execute}}
+You can verify this with: `kubectl version`{{execute}}

-The commands below prints more information about the kubernetes cluster
+The commands below print more information about the kubernetes cluster:

-- Get addresses of the master and its services: `kubectl cluster-info`{{execute}}
+- Get addresses of the master and services: `kubectl cluster-info`{{execute}}

 - Get info about the cluster and its workers: `kubectl get nodes`{{execute}}